 The main reason for encouraging communities to engage in socio-economic growth is that they will achieve self-reliance and become more economically independent.

-Natural resources are most important for the survival of indigenous peoples.
+Natural resources are crucial for the survival of indigenous peoples.
 As towns and cities are far from their reach, communities, especially those living in the rural areas of Sabah, depend on nature for food and medicinal resources.
 Therefore, sustainability of natural resources is of primary importance.

 PACOS Trust encourages communities to actively manage their own natural resources and educates them on the various ways of achieving sustainability.
 The organization teaches the community new skills including the tagal (fish conservation) system and planting traditional herb gardens.
 Through training and education, communities not only feel empowered in managing sustainable natural resources for themselves, but are also able to keep their traditional ancestral lands and water clean and safe.